What Is a Mortgage?

 Current mortgage interest rates

-What are current home loan rates?
+What are the current home loan interest rates?

-Current average rates are calculated using all conditional loan offers presented to consumers nationwide by LendingTree’s network partners on the previous day for each combination of loan program, loan term and loan amount.
+Current 30-year fixed mortgage purchase rates are averaging 6.99%.
+Current average rates are calculated using all conditional loan offers presented to consumers nationwide by LendingTree’s network partners over the past seven days for each combination of loan program, loan term and loan amount.
 Rates and other loan terms are subject to lender approval and not guaranteed.
 Not all consumers may qualify.
 See LendingTree’s Terms of Use for more details.

 Where are mortgage rates headed?